manuel-rabade/flashhacks-okfest14/README.md

 The data is from the [Swiss Federal Office of Civil Aviation](http://www.bazl.admin.ch/experten/luftfahrzeuge/luftfahrzeugregister/).

-To learn more about turbot see http://turbot.opencorporates.com.
+To learn more about turbot visit http://turbot.opencorporates.com.

 The expected output of scraper.rb is: